specbug/cfactorial/README.md

 ##Note

 This site does not contain the most efficient, updated, researched or even the most reliable info, it is only meant to be used as a  reference.
-Obviously there could've been more functionalities added and could've been integrated with backend but this was only meant to sharpen my UI skills.
+It was merely to sharpen my UI skills for now, but I'll try to host one with detailed research and better functionalities with more focus on practical approach, later.

 ##Credits

 The information provided is obtained(mostly) from [Wikipedia](https://www.wikipedia.org/).

 Special thanks to [Mike Bostock](https://github.com/mbostock)